Pike and shot: Ratios

 According to a Castilian ordinance for "people of war" of 1497, Spanish foot soldiers were divided into three categories.
 One-third of the infantry carried pikes; one-third had swords and shields; and the final one-third consisted of crossbowmen and gunmen.
 It is in this configuration that the Spanish army won the first Italian Wars.Lopez, Ignacio.
 "The Spanish Tercios 1536–1704."
 Osprey: 2012.
 Page 4.
 In preparation for the Third Italian War of 1502 to 1504, Spanish general Gonzalo Fernández de Córdoba set his companies at 50% pikes, 33% swords and shields, and 17% arquebuses.
 This ratio was flexible and could be changed as tactics required.Iganacio, p.
-5. The Battle of Cerignola, which demonstrated the power of the arqebus, had the Spanish army roughly following this ratio, with the infantry being 25% arquebusiers.
+5. The Battle of Cerignola, which demonstrated the power of the arquebus, had the Spanish army roughly following this ratio, with the infantry being 25% arquebusiers.

 Following its 1506 military reforms, Florence had an army armed 70% with pikes, 10% with muskets, and the remaining 20% with halberds, hog-spears, or other close-combat weapons.Delbrück, Hans (1990) [1920].
 The Dawn of Modern Warfare.
 History of the Art of War.
 IV.
 Transl.
 Walter J. Renfroe, Jr. Lincoln, NE: University of Nebraska Press.

-In 1515 the Black Band's companies consisted of 70% pikes, 12% arquebuses, 12% two-handed swords, and 6% halberds.Michael Mallett.
+In 1515, the Black Band's companies consisted of 70% pikes, 12% arquebuses, 12% two-handed swords, and 6% halberds.Michael Mallett.
 "The Italian Wars 1494–1559 War, State and Society in Early Modern Europe."
 Routledge: October 2018.
 "The Black Band of Guelders, one of the most prestigious landskecht contingents, which fought for the French at Marignano, had 12,000 pikemen, 2,000 arquebusiers, 2,000 swordsmen, and 1,000 halberdiers."
-For landskchechts in general, the usual arrangement was that one Fähnlein, the standard unit, had 400 men, of whom 300 were pikemen (75%), 50 were arquebusiers (12.5%), and 50 were halberdiers or two-handed swordsmen (12.5%).
+For landsknechts in general, the usual arrangement was that one Fähnlein, the standard unit, had 400 men, of whom 300 were pikemen (75%), 50 were arquebusiers (12.5%), and 50 were halberdiers or two-handed swordsmen (12.5%).
 Arquebusiers, halberdiers, and swordsmen all received double pay compared to pikemen.Jörgensen, Christer; Pavkovic, Michael F.; Rice, Rob S.; Schneid, Frederick C.; Scott, Chris L. (2006).
 Fighting Techniques of the Early Modern World.
 Thomas Dunne Books.
 Page 12.

 The Spanish army standardized the tercio arrangement in 1534.
-At this time a tercio was 14 companies of two types.
+At this time, a tercio was 14 companies of two types.
 The first type, numbering twelve per tercio, had 219 pikemen and 20 musketeers.
-The second, comprising the remaining 2, had 224 arquebusiers and 15 musketeers.
-Thus, at full strength a tercio had 2,628 pikemen (77%), 448 arquebusiers (14%), and 300 musketeers (9%).
-However in practice, muster rolls showed that tercios averaged 1,500-strong and had a ratio of 31% shot to 69% pikes.
-The musketeers used a particularly heavy firearm which fired balls twice the size of an arquebus's.Jörgensen et al, p.
+The second, comprising the remaining two companies, had 224 arquebusiers and 15 musketeers.
+Thus, at full strength, a tercio had 2,628 pikemen (79%), 448 arquebusiers (13%), and 270 musketeers (8%).
+However, in practice, muster rolls showed that tercios averaged 1,500-strong and had a ratio of 31% shot to 69% pikes.
+The musketeers used a particularly heavy firearm, which fired balls twice the size of an arquebus's.Jörgensen et al, p.
 15.